 His work in strategic family therapy began to take shape in the 1950s.
 During this decade, his observations, along with other psychologists, questioned the ineffective results in family therapy using traditional forms of psychoanalysis.
 The dismal results were especially apparent while working with populations from lower socio-economic classes, populations whose severe social problems stemming from poverty could not be categorized by “intrapsychic conflicts”- a therapy that was more of a panacea for those of the middle classes.

 During the 1950s and 1960s, Haley along with a number of others began developing alternative models for working with families employing more solution-focused techniques, and Haley’s model became known as strategic family therapy.
 However, a significant part of the strategic therapy model incorporated the work of another family therapy pioneer, Salvador Minuchin.
-(Read more about Minuchin’s Structural Family Therapy model).
+For more information read about Minuchin’s structural family therapy model.
 Minuchin’s model also stressed a solution-focused approach over psychoanalysis, or other types of intrapsychic exploration.

 Haley’s model for effective family therapy can be summarized as follows:

 - Individuals don’t develop problems in isolation, but as a response to their social environment.

 - In strategic family therapy, the therapist develops techniques for solving problems specific to the family’s interactions and structure.

 - The therapist sees the problem as part of a sequence of interactions of those in the individual’s immediate social environment.